Top 3 Asian Markets to Start a Business

 Malaysia’s main drivers are technology and knowledge-based services, and the government has put in efforts to promote foreign investment in these sectors.
 Businesses would find that Malaysia is a very lucrative market for a number of reasons:

 - Part of the ASEAN: Malaysia, along with Thailand, is a member of the ASEAN.
-Not only providing even more connectivity in the region, but also expanding the consumer market tenfold.
+Not only providing even more connectivity in the region but also expanding the consumer market tenfold.

 - Economic Transformation Program: In 2010, Malaysia’s Prime Minister Najib launched the Economic Transformation Program.
 It’s a series of projects and policy measures intended to promote significant economic growth by the year 2020.

 Singapore is a hub of business activity in the Asia Pacific region.
 For example, the country accumulated $77.6 billion USD in foreign direct investment (FDI) in 2019, an increase of 2.5% from the previous year.
-The government actively supports businesses which are based in Singapore and many multinational corporations engaging within the country.
+The government actively supports businesses that are based in Singapore and many multinational corporations engaging within the country.

 Here’re the reasons why companies should hire employees and do business in Singapore:

 - Lowest Corporate Income Tax Rates: Singapore has a 17% corporate income tax rate (CIT), one of the lowest corporate income tax rates in the world.
-This allows companies focus more on their core business with flexibility.
+This allows companies to focus more on their core business with flexibility.

 - Strategic Location: Multinationals regard Singapore as a strategic location to grow their businesses.
 Many of them using the country as a springboard to tap into other emerging markets in Asia.